StefanGerrits2/datingapp-bloktech/README.md

 ## Description

-A feature to upload an image with some text.
+A feature to add a table tennis club to your profile.

 ## Installation